 Changing adolescent body.
-Students should know
+Pupils should know

-- key facts about puberty, the changing adolescent body and menstrual wellbeing. - the main changes which take place in males and females, and the implications for emotional and physical health. - 3.4 The School aims to provide RSHE which is inclusive and meets the needs of all students.
+- key facts about puberty, the changing adolescent body and menstrual wellbeing. - the main changes which take place in males and females, and the implications for emotional and physical health. - 3.4 The School aims to provide RSHE which is inclusive and meets the needs of all pupils.

-Special Educational Needs and Disability (SEND): Some students may have learning, emotional or behavioural difficulties or physical disabilities which result in particular RSHE needs.
-Delivery of RSHE will be differentiated where necessary to address the needs of these students, enable them to access the content of RSHE and ensure inclusivity.
+Special Educational Needs and Disability (SEND): Some pupils may have learning, emotional or behavioural difficulties or physical disabilities which result in particular RSHE needs.
+Delivery of RSHE will be differentiated where necessary to address the needs of these pupils, enable them to access the content of RSHE and ensure inclusivity.

-Sexuality: Some students may define themselves as LGBT+ (gay, lesbian, bisexual or transgender) or may have LGBT+ family members or friends.
-The School's approach to RSHE will include sensitive, honest and balanced consideration of sexuality and will strive to ensure the needs of all students are appropriately met, recognising the importance of gender and LGBT+ equality.
-Students will be encouraged to be respectful and understanding of others' sexual identity.
-Pastoral, medical and counselling support will always take account of the needs of LGBT+ students.
+Sexuality: Some pupils may define themselves as LGBTQ+ (lesbian, gay, bisexual, transgender or queer / questioning) or may have LGBTQ+ family members or friends.
+The School's approach to RSHE will include sensitive, honest and balanced consideration of sexuality and will strive to ensure the needs of all pupils are appropriately met, recognising the importance of gender and LGBTQ+ equality.
+Pupils will be encouraged to be respectful and understanding of others' sexual and gender identity.
+Pastoral, medical and counselling support will always take account of the needs of LGBTQ+ pupils.

-Cultural background: The School embraces the diversity of faith and culture of the students in its community and recognises that whilst some parents may choose to discuss sexual relationships with their children, some students rely upon the School as their main, or only, source of sex education.
-Religion and belief are amongst the protected characteristics and the School will deliver the RSHE in a culturally appropriate and sensitive way, whilst still ensuring that students have access to the learning they need to stay safe, healthy and understand their rights as individuals.
+Cultural background: The School embraces the diversity of faith and culture of the pupils in its community and recognises that whilst some parents may choose to discuss sexual relationships with their children, some pupils rely upon the School as their main, or only, source of sex education.
+Religion and belief are amongst the protected characteristics and the School will deliver the RSHE in a culturally appropriate and sensitive way, whilst still ensuring that pupils have access to the learning they need to stay safe, healthy and understand their rights as individuals.
 This will include clear, impartial, scientific information.